History of hypertext: Early commercial applications

-Meanwhile, Nelson, who had been working on and advocating his Xanadu system for over two decades, along with the commercial success of HyperCard, stirred Autodesk to invest in his revolutionary ideas.
-The project continued at Autodesk for four years, but no product was released.
+Meanwhile, Nelson, who had been working on and advocating for his Xanadu system for over two decades, stirred Autodesk to invest in his revolutionary ideas.
+The project continued at Autodesk for four years, though no product was released.

-van Dam's research groups at Brown University continued working as well.
+van Dam's research groups at Brown University continued as well.
 For example, in the late '70s Steve Feiner and others developed an ebook system for Navy repair manuals, and in the early '80s Norm Meyrowitz and a large team at Brown's Institute for Research in Information and Scholarship built Intermedia (mentioned above), which was heavily used in humanities and literary computing.
-In '89 van Dam's helped Lou Reynolds and van Dam's former students Steven DeRose and Jeff Vogel spun off Electronic Book Technologies, whose SGML-based hypertext system DynaText was widely used for large online publishing and e-book projects, such as online documentation for Sun, SGI, HP, Novell, and DEC, as well as aerospace, transport, publishing, and other applications.
+In '89, Lou Reynolds and former van Dam students Steven DeRose and Jeff Vogel spun off Electronic Book Technologies, whose SGML-based hypertext system DynaText was widely used for large online publishing and e-book projects.
 Brown's Center For Digital Scholarship (née Scholarly Technology Group) was heavily involved in related standards efforts such as the Text Encoding Initiative, Open eBook and XML, as well as enabling a wide variety of humanities hypertext projects.